3. Codespaces

 - Secrets (enter your credentials within the following variables)

-- DT_TENANT
+- DT_ENVIRONMENT

-- DT_TOKEN
+- DT_LLM_TOKEN

 2. While the Codespace is set-up for you, learn powerful usecases with Dynatrace#

 We know your time is very valuable.
 This codespace takes around 6 minutes to be fully operational.
-A local Kubernetes (kind) cluster monitored by Dynatrace will be configured and in it a sample AI application, the AI Travel Advisor app will be deployed.
+A local Kubernetes (k3d) cluster monitored by Dynatrace will be configured and in it a sample AI application, the AI Travel Advisor app will be deployed.
 To make your experience best, we are also installing and configuring tools like:

 k9s kubectl helm node jq python3 gh